JuliaCon/www.juliacon.org/2024/index.md

 \begin{box}{title="Help me attend", color="purple"}

-We aim to provide limited tickets and travel grants for both speakers and members of underrepresented communities in computing/science, as well as on-site childcare.
-Learn more about our [Diversity Initiatives](/2024/dei)!
+This JuliaCon we will provide on-site childcare!
+Learn how to sign up and learn more about our other [Diversity Initiatives](/2024/dei)!

-Apply for Speaker Funding or a Diversity Scholarship [here](https://forms.gle/tniSUTkNZE3GXNBU7).
-More information on the distinction between awards is in the form description.

 If you are traveling from outside the Schengen area you may need [a visa](/2024/travel/#visa_info).